Disorder, entropy and harmonic functions: The entropy argument

-\begin{example}[Balanced random environments]This is another non-reversible example, which is ``farther'' from reversible than the previous one.
+\begin{example}[(Balanced random environments)]This is another nonreversible example, which is ``farther'' from reversible than the previous one.
 A balanced random environment is a Markov chain $P$ with state space $\Z^d$ and nearest neighbor movements, such that for every $x\in\Z^d$ and every unit vector $e_i$, $P(x,x+e_i)=P(x,x-e_i)$.
-It follows that $X_n$ is a martingale, and hence \SDB{} is an immediate corollary of the Azuma-Hoeffding inequality.
+It follows that $X_n$ is a martingale, and hence (\ref{pg:SDB}) is an immediate corollary of the Azuma--Hoeffding inequality.
 The issue is therefore only stationarity.
-In the case that the environment $\mu$ is uniformly elliptic and stationary and ergodic {\em to the action of $\Z^d$} (this is different from our notion of stationarity!), Lawler \cite[Theorem 3]{L82} showed that there exists a stationary measure (in our sense) $\lambda$ which is mutually absolutely continuous with respect to $\mu$.
+In the case that the environment $\mu$ is uniformly elliptic and stationary and ergodic \emph{to the action of $\Z^d$} (this is different from our notion of stationarity!), Lawler showed that there exists a stationary measure (in our sense) $\lambda$ which is mutually absolutely continuous with respect to $\mu$; see \cite{L82}, Theorem~3.
 Hence our results apply to $\lambda$, and hence also to $\mu$.
-Guo and Zeitouni weakened the requirement of uniform ellipticity to just ellipticity, at the price of restricting the environment to the i.i.d.~case \cite{GZ10}.
-Berger and Deuschel \cite{BD11} have removed the requirement of ellipticity altogether. \end{example}
+Guo and Zeitouni weakened the requirement of uniform ellipticity to just ellipticity, at the price of restricting the environment to the i.i.d. case \cite{GZ10}.
+Berger and Deuschel \cite{BD11} have removed the requirement of ellipticity altogether in the i.i.d. case. \end{example}

-\begin{example}[Random environments with cut points] Under certain conditions, one can prove that a random walk in non-reversible random environments in $\Z^d$, $d$ large enough, has cut points, and deduce from that a CLT and the existence of a stationary environment, hence our techniques apply.
+\begin{example}[(Random environments with cut points)] Under certain conditions, one can prove that a random walk in nonreversible random environments in~$\Z^d$, $d$ large enough, has cut points, and deduce from that a CLT and the existence of a stationary environment, hence our techniques apply.
 See \cite{BSZ03} for the details. \end{example}

+Let us give one example which is not embedded in $\Z^d$, and in fact has unbounded degrees.